humanmade/altis-documentation/other-docs/guides/automatic-updates.md

   - package-ecosystem: "composer"
     # Look for `composer.json` and `composer.lock` files in the `root` directory
     directory: "/"
-    # Create pull requests as soon as updates are made avilable
+    # Create pull requests as soon as updates are made available
     schedule:
       interval: "live"
     # Increase the version requirements for Composer